natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5E.md

 '''Pros:'''

 * Great manoeuvrability
-* amazing energy retention above .90 Mach
+* Amazing energy retention above .90 Mach
 * Large selection of air-to-ground armaments, including Maverick air-to-ground missiles
 * Generous ammunition capacity for guns
 * Small target
-* improved engines over its predecessor, improving its speed and manoeuvrability
+* Improved engines over its predecessor, improving its speed and manoeuvrability
 * Efficient afterburner allows the use of lower fuel reserves, improving performance
+* EEGS (Enhanced Envelope Gun Sight) allows for more accurate shots
+* Modern RWR with IFF + track, launch and threat type detection

 '''Cons:'''

-* even though it has improved engines over the F5C, it still has a low top speed compared to the competition
+* Even though it has improved engines over the F-5C, it still has a low top speed compared to the competition
-* M39A3 cannons don't deal as much damage as cannons like the M61 Vulcan, or the soviet GSh-23L
+* M39A3 cannons don't deal as much damage as cannons like the M61 Vulcan, or the Soviet GSh-23L
-* no BVR capabilities
+* No BVR capabilities
+* Radar lacks IFF and different search angle modes
 * Can only carry a maximum of two air-to-air missiles, making this plane mostly a gun fighter
 * No ballistic computer
 * RWR cannot detect J-band radar, making it impossible to detect radar emissions from MiG-21s and MiG-23s